localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ### Permissions

-MSAF requires a service execution role which allows it to connect to other services.
+MSF requires a service execution role which allows it to connect to other services.
 Without the proper permissions policy and role, this example application will not be able to connect to S3 sink bucket to output the result.

-Create an IAM role for the running MSAF application to assume.
+Create an IAM role for the running MSF application to assume.

 ```json
 # role.json